vladimir-levchenko/angular-playground/README.md

 # Testing Forking and Pull Request

 1. Commit from origin upstream!!! - new update, another update.
 Update 3.
 Update 4.
+Update 5.
 2. Update from testing-fork1
 3. Update from testing-fork1
 4. Update from testing-fork2